Spinmaster: Plot

-Many years ago, a large treasure was hidden by a mysterious guy on an uncharted island.
-The guy of mystery drew the location of the treasure on a map and hid it deep in the forest of the island.
+Many years ago, a large treasure was hidden by a mysterious man on an uncharted island.
+The man of mystery drew the location of the treasure on a map and hid it deep in the forest of the island.
 Days turned to weeks, weeks turned to years, and years turned to decades.
-The guy who hid the map disappeared, never to be seen again.
+The man who hid the map disappeared, never to be seen again.
 During this time, the map became dirty and weathered, eventually tearing into five pieces which were scattered about the corners of the world.
-One of these pieces wafted its way into the possession of the young treasure seeker name Johnny.
-Living with his girlfriend Mary and his rugged sidekick name Tom, Johnny dreamed of the day when he would some day find the ancient treasure on the hidden island of the mysterious guy.
+One of these pieces wafted its way into the possession of the young treasure seeker named Johnny.
+Living with his girlfriend Mary and his rugged cowboy partner named Tom, Johnny dreamed of the day when he would some day find the ancient treasure on the hidden island of the mysterious man.

 Then one day, the greedy, treasure-seeking mad scientist, Dr. De Playne appeared in Johnny's little town.
 Seizing Johnny's piece of the treasure map and kidnapping Mary, Dr. De Playne set out to find the treasure and buy up all the toys and candy of the world, plunging the children of earth into a bitter darkness of continuous study and well-balanced meals.
 Johnny and Tom pursued the mad Dr. De Playne with their yo-yos to save Mary and the world.